0

 • *To attend training sessions and staff days as required.

-• To participate actively in Support and Supervision sessions.
+• *To participate actively in Support and Supervision sessions as well as the annual appraisal and planning process.

 • *To complete timesheets and a work plan which is reported on throughout the year to the Regional Commissioner and CEO.